-In the last section we use our model to explain voter behaviour at the 2005 New Zealand general election.
-We also investigate how the incentives to manipulate described earlier interrelate to the rounding, which cannot be ignored in any real situation.
-In particular, we consider how the method of rounding New Zealand uses (which is based on the Saint-Lague formula) influences incentives to vote strategically.
-We show that the rounding may actually be considered as a deterrent to manipulation since it requires a degree of coordination from manipulators in order to avoid under- and overshooting.
+In the last section we use our model to explain voter behaviour at the most recent New Zealand general election.
+We also investigate how the incentives to manipulate, described earlier, interrelate to the rounding which cannot be ignored in a real situation.
+In particular, we consider how the method of rounding New Zealand uses, based on the Saint-Lague formula, influences incentives to vote strategically.
+We show that the rounding may actually be considered as deterrent to manipulation since it requires a degree of coordination from manipulators in order to avoid under and overshooting.
 In game-theoretic terms would be manipulators have to play a coordination game the outcome of which is by no means certain even if the profile is manipulable.